This post may contain affiliate links. Please read our disclosure policy.

 Arranged the breaded chicken onto the baking sheet, and scattered the potatoes around.

-1. Arrange on Pan: Place the breaded chicken onto the baking sheet, spray lightly with oil, and scatter the potatoes around.
-Toss potatoes with half of the garlic butter mixture to coat.
+1. Arrange on Pan: Place chicken onto the baking sheet, spray with oil, and add potatoes.
+Toss with half of the garlic butter to coat.

 Baking the chicken with potatoes in a tray.